ShimonScheff/spotify-api/README.md

 `ng serve` might  not work because of cors issues.

+Also to login to spotify api, add to app.config.ts file  your Spotify App CLIENT_ID and CLIENT_SECRET

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.